niplav/site/notes.md

 dilemma](https://www.lesswrong.com/tag/psychological-twin-prisoner-s-dilemma),
 I cooperate because we're the same algorithm.
-If we modify the twin to have a slightly longer right index-finger-nail, I would still cooperate, even though they're a different algorithm, but little enough has been changed about the algorithm that the internal states that they're still similar enough.
+If we modify the twin to have a slightly longer right index-finger-nail, I would still cooperate, even though we're different algorithms, but little enough has been changed about our algorithms that the internal states and the output are sufficiently similar.

 But it could be that I'm in a prisoner's dilemma with some program `$p^{\star}$` that, given some inputs, returns the same outputs as I do, but for completely different "reasons"—that is, the internal states are very different, and a slight change in input would cause the output to be radically different.
-Intuitively, my logical correlation with `$p^{\star}$` is pretty small, because, even though it gives the same output, it gives that output for very different reasons, so I don't have much control over its outputs by controlling my own computations.
+Intuitively, my logical correlation with `$p^{\star}$` is pretty small, because even though it gives the same output, it gives that output for very different reasons, so I don't have much control over its outputs by controlling my own computations.

-But we don't yet have a way of estimating the logical correlation between different decision algorithms.
+But we don't yet have a way of estimating the logical correlation between different decision algorithms.<!--TODO: cite someone here-->

 Thus: Consider proposing the most naïve formula for logical correlation[^1].